Homotopy theory with bornological coarse spaces: Motivic coarse spaces

-If $f$ is a quasi-isometry, then the map $f:X_{d}\to X_{d}^{\prime}$ (see Example \ref{welifjwelife89u32or2}) is an equivalence. \end{ex}
+If $f$ is a quasi-isometry, then the map $f:X_{d}\to X_{d}^{\prime}$ (see Example \ref{welifjwelife89u32or2}) is an equivalence.\hB \end{ex}

 \begin{ex} Invariance under equivalences is a basic requirement for useful invariants of bornological coarse spaces.
 Typical examples of such invariants with values in $\{\text{false}, \text{true}\}$ are local and global finiteness conditions or conditions on the generation of the coarse or bornological structure.
-Here is a list of examples of such invariants for a bornological coarse space $X$. \begin{enumerate} \item $X$ is locally countable (or locally finite), {see Definition \ref{defn:okmnsf}.} \item $X$ has the minimal compatible bornology, {see Example \ref{wfijiofweofewfwefewfewf}.} \item $X$ has locally bounded geometry, {see Definition \ref{fwejfoiwejfewojfoefjewfewfewf}.} \item $X$ has bounded geometry, {see Definition \ref{dsf892323234}.} \item The bornology of $X$ is countably generated, {see Example \ref{sdf89232111332}.} \item The coarse structure of $X$ has one (or finitely many, or countably many) generators, {see Example \ref{sdf89232111332}.} \end{enumerate} The set $\pi_{0}^{coarse}(X)$ of coarse components of $X$ is an example of a $\Set$-valued invariant, see Definition \ref{ekhqiuheiuqe123122342334}. \end{ex}
+Here is a list of examples of such invariants for a bornological coarse space $X$. \begin{enumerate} \item $X$ is locally countable (or locally finite), {see Definition \ref{defn:okmnsf}.} \item $X$ has the minimal compatible bornology, {see Example \ref{wfijiofweofewfwefewfewf}.} \item $X$ has locally bounded geometry, {see Definition \ref{fwejfoiwejfewojfoefjewfewfewf}.} \item $X$ has bounded geometry, {see Definition \ref{dsf892323234}.} \item The bornology of $X$ is countably generated, {see Example \ref{sdf89232111332}.} \item The coarse structure of $X$ has one (or finitely many, or countably many) generators, {see Example \ref{sdf89232111332}.} \end{enumerate} The set $\pi_{0}^{\coarse}(X)$ of coarse components of $X$ is an example of a $\Set$-valued invariant, see Definition \ref{ekhqiuheiuqe123122342334}.\hB \end{ex}

-Our next localization implements the idea that a sheaf $E\in \Sh (\BC)$ should send equivalences in $\BC$ to equivalences in $\Spc$.
+Our next localization implements the idea that a sheaf $E$ in $\Sh (\BC)$ should send equivalences in $\BC$ to equivalences in $\Spc^{\la}$.
 To this end we consider the coarse bornological space $\{0,1\}$ with the maximal bornological and coarse structures.
-We now observe that two morphisms $f_{0},f_{1}:X\to X^{\prime}$ are close to each other if and only if we can combine them to a single morphism $\{0,1\}\times X\to X^{\prime}$.
-For every bornological coarse space $X$ we have a projection $\{0,1\}\times X\to X$.
+We now observe that two morphisms $f_{0},f_{1}:X\to X^{\prime}$ are close to each other if and only if we can combine them to a single morphism $\{0,1\} \otimes X \to X^{\prime}$, see Example \ref{eiofweoifwefuewfieuwf9wwfwef} for $\otimes$.
+For every bornological coarse space $X$ we have a projection $\{0,1\}\otimes X\to X$.

 We now implement the invariance under coarse equivalences into $\Sh(\BC)$ using the interval object $\{0,1\}$ similarly as in the approach to $\bbA^{1}$-homotopy theory by Morel--Voevodsky \cite[Sec.
 2.3]{mv99}.